 Below you'll find information about living on campus.
 If you have questions about topics not addressed below please check the Guide to Student Housing or contact the Department of Residential Education.

-The Department of Housing Services is responsible for operational issues in the residence halls.
+The Department of Housing is responsible for operational issues in the residence halls.
 These include, but are not limited to, building and room assignments, residence hall front desk management, keys, work orders, billing, laundry, cable and other general facilities issues.

 The Department of Residential Education is responsible for responding to student crises, building a sense of community and DePaul spirit, managing the student conduct process, and providing students with high quality opportunities for engagement.
 These include but are not limited to 24-hour crisis response, residence hall programming and events, roommate conflict management, policy enforcement, and on-campus leadership opportunities.